AsgerHB/UppaalTraceParser.jl/README.md

 Make sure this library uses the right binary by calling:

     set_verifyta!("PATH/TO/YOUR/uppaal-5.0.0-linux64/bin/verifyta")

 ### Running a model

-Then, consider the example UPPAAL automaton:
+Consider the example UPPAAL automaton:

 ![Single location with invariant x' == RATE](https://github.com/AsgerHB/UppaalTraceParser.jl/assets/11016262/e2a67eb2-a301-4866-9009-fe722080bbde)